nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 ## The Weight

 Weight is a funny thing.
-My bike fully packed for camping weighs about twice what it does in commuter mode, so it feels *horrible* when its not moving.
+My bike fully packed for camping weighs about twice what it does in commuter mode, so it feels *horrible* when it's not moving.
 But all that extra weight only works out to about an extra 15% of so of the combined weight of bike + rider so once we're moving it really doesn't make a huge difference.